rnamodifications/msseq/README.md

-# MS-Seq.
-(Anchor-based and Bidirectional RNA Sequencing Algorithms)
+# MS-Seq (Anchor-based and Bidirectional RNA Sequencing Algorithms)

 ## Description
 A set of LC-MS-based RNA sequencing algorithms.